Love-Becca/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switch the current user to betty
+script that print username of current user